-The distractors (also known as firefighters) are reactive and will work to put the fire (pain) out when a triggered exile erupts past a manager.
-The distractors also protect the system, but often to soothe or distract vulnerable parts of our being.
+The distractors (also known as firefighters) are reactive and will work to put the fire (pain) out when an triggered exile erupts past a manager.
+The distractors also protect our system, but often to soothe or distract vulnerable parts of our being.

 The true self is the center or core of our being.
 Our divine essence.
-In other words, the true self is the best version of our self who we are meant to be.
-It is scary to me to this that at almost 30 I have not become my true self.
+In other words, our true self is the best version of ourself.
+It is scary to me to think that at almost 30 I have not become my true self.

 Often the exiles hold shame, grief, loss, rage dependency, and loneliness.
 My exile part holds my depression.
 I realize that I often feel like I am not good enough, or like I am an outsider.
 I feel unprotected in the world and in my life.
-I realized that all these feelings that I hold inside are because of my exiles.
-On the inside I am a hurt little girl that just wants love and I just want to be able to fit in and not always feel like an outsider.
+I realized that all those feelings that I hold inside are because of my exiles.
+On the inside I am a hurt little girl that just wants to love and be loved unconditionally.

 The manger part is also known as the warrior or the planner.
-The mangers are the inner critic and judge.
-The managers are also the caretakers, controllers, striver, and passive pessimist.
+The mangers are the inner critic and the inner judge.
+The managers is also the caretaker, controller, striver, and passive pessimist.
 My manger side is very controlling, extremely critical, and paranoid.
 My manger part is also a go getter, and goal driven.
 I am never satisfied with anything in life, and I always feel like I can do better.
 I noticed this more in college when I would be angry with myself for earning A’s or B’s.
-I always want to get a perfect 100 or a A+.
+I always want to earn a perfect 100 or a A+.
 While I work, I noticed that I always must be the best.
 During my last work evaluation my manger ranked me as “exceeds” after my first year of work.
 Still I left that evaluation wondering how I could improve or be better.
 Good is not good enough for me I must be perfect.
 I strive for perfection and sometimes that is a draining way to live.

 The distractor part is also known as the firefighter and is reactive.
 The distractor part is often the part that displays addictive behaviors or dangerous behaviors.
-For example, obsessive shopping, binge eating, extremely drug or alcohol use, or dangerous sex practices.
+For example, obsessive shopping, binge eating, extreme drug or alcohol use, or dangerous sex practices.
 My distractor side is combative, defensive, vindictive, devious, and non-compromising.
-I also have a pretty bad shopping habit I’m addicted to shoes and new clothing.
-I am also addicted to buying different help products like vitamins and supplements.
-I realize that I am defensive and have a block up to protect myself in my everyday life.
-My distractor part is always in overdrive trying to stop me from getting hurt.
+I also have a pretty bad shopping habit I’m addicted to buying new shoes.
+I am also addicted to buying different health products like various vitamins supplements.
+I am very defensive or quick to react.
+My distractor part is always in overdrive trying to protect me.
 I realize that I am noncompromising combative because I don’t want to feel weak.
 I always want to be in control of my life.
 I realized that underneath my tuff exterior I am just a girl who is afraid to get hurt.

 Below I attached my parts chart.
 Create one at home to see how your parts play a role in your everyday life.